Cataract Surgery/Laser Cataract Surgery/Lensectomy

 The poor focusing of light, as well as the obscuring and scattering of light, results in blurred vision, double vision, loss of color & contrast, and night vision symptoms.

 Cataract surgery is an outpatient procedure that can quickly and painlessly improve your vision, many times even better than you were before you developed the cataract!
-Thanks to advanced small-incision, no needle, no stitch, no patch cataract surgery techniques as well as "lifestyle" intraocular lens implants (IOLs), like the ones described below, many patients need only reading glasses after cataract surgery, and some patients are able to go completely glasses-free after surgery.
+Thanks to advanced small-incision, no needle, no stitch, no patch cataract surgery techniques and Laser Cataract Surgery options as well as "lifestyle" intraocular lens implants (IOLs), like the ones described below, many patients need only reading glasses after cataract surgery, and some patients are able to go completely glasses-free after surgery.

 Learn more about the most advanced IOLs that can provide you both with distance and with near vision without glasses.
 If you would like to minimize your need for glasses after surgery, find out more about what presbyopic IOLs can do for you.

 If you have astigmatism, you may consider correcting it with a toric IOL.
 This would reduce or eliminate your need to correct your astigmatism with glasses.
 With a toric IOL, you may wear glasses less than you did before surgery.

 After removal of your cataract, an aspheric monofocal IOL can provide you with excellent vision.
 Separate glasses can be used to correct astigmatism or to provide good vision for reading.